gvwilson/sensibleadventures/nardica/nardica.md

 Mister Mishra chuckled.
 "No worry about the scrap, girl.
 And no worry about gettin' paid.
-If you've found cash work hereabouts that I han't heard of, more power to you."
+If you've found cash work hereabouts that I haven't heard of, more power to you."
-He rolled his head to loosen the kinks in his neck, then jerked his chin at the cabinet behind her.
+He rolled his head to loosen the kinks in his neck, then waggled the digits of his artificial hand.
-"Mind your eyes, aye?"
+"Mind your eyes and fingers, aye?"

 "Aye," Iffy agreed eagerly.
 She had a pair of yellowing old plastic goggles on her face and the drill bit engaged